 Weblog & News

-How I Gave My Song "Good Morning to You My Sweetheart" an Enhanced Remix
+Did a Remake Improve My Song "Good Morning to You My Sweetheart"

 Can't see or hear it?
 Click here...

 "Good Morning to You My Sweetheart" is a charming little song.
 Ever since I composed the song, I have been singing the first couple of phrases to Tom whenever we wake up and start our day.
 It's a catchy little tune with clever lyrics that we also sing for folks a our local gigs.
-However, the song never did get much attention from music streaming websites, having about 120 views on Youtube and definitely not making it to our Top 10 Downloads list.
-Until I gave it a facelift, and now the views are up considerably, which means a lot to me, because I think it's nice to share upbeat cheerful music that can make people happier.
+However, the song never did get much attention from music streaming websites, having a few views on Youtube and definitely not making it to our Top 10 Downloads list.
+So, I thought it might benefit from a remake, and after the remake the views are up considerably, which means a lot to me, because I think it's nice to share upbeat cheerful music that can make people happier.

 Improvements to my song all started when I attended a local workshop for songwriters.